How to Get Rid of Back Acne, According to Dermatologists

 How to Treat Back Acne

-If you have mild or moderate bacne (think: whiteheads, blackheads, and some red bumps), you’ll probably be able to manage your breakouts with over the counter products and a few lifestyle changes.
-But, if your body breakouts are painful or more severe, make sure to touch base with your board-certified dermatologist.
+If you have mild or moderate acne (think: whiteheads, blackheads, and some red bumps), you’ll probably be able to manage your breakouts with over-the-counter products and a few lifestyle changes.
+But if your body breakouts are painful or more severe, make sure to touch base with your board-certified dermatologist.

 Don’t Pop and Pick

 This should go without saying, but don’t start squeezing, popping, and picking your pimples.
-It’s going to introduce new bacteria, can lead to infection, and quite frankly, will make matters worse.
-“This is only going to increase your risk for dark spots, hyperpigmentation, and scarring.”
+It will introduce new bacteria, can lead to infection, and quite frankly, will make matters worse.
+“This is only going to increase your risk for dark spots, hyperpigmentation, and scarring," says Dr. Ugonabo

 Avoid Tight Clothing